Writing Essays in IELTS

 The IELTS exam has a very detailed Writing test section.
 Students face maximum difficulty in this section, along with the Speaking section.
 The importance of the IELTS writing essays section is highlighted by the fact that a lot of the correspondence carried out these days is in written form.
 Thus, test-takers must make an effort to fully prepare themselves for this component of the exam.

-IELTS writing essays are different for the two modules of the tests i.e. Academic and General Training.
+This section is different for the two modules of the tests i.e. Academic and General Training.
 The writing section is 60 minutes long for both modules and is divided into two tasks - Task 1 and Task 2.
-Task 1 is completely different for both modules while Task 2 comprises of the IELTS writing essays part of the test.
+Task 1 is completely different for both modules while Task 2 comprises of the essay part of the test.
 Students are advised to spend 20 minutes on Task 1 and 40 minutes on Task 2.
 Let us discuss the Writing section of both modules separately.

 In the Academic module, the question in Task 1 consists of some pictorial information to which you have to ascribe a description in around 150 words.
 The information could be in the form of a bar chart, pie diagram, table or some other diagram depicting a process.
 The candidate has to explain the given data in his own words.
 If statistical information is given, then the candidate is expected to elaborate on it and describe the trends that he sees in the picture.
 He is also expected to give reasons for the movement of data.
 If the picture shows a process, then the candidate is expected to describe the process and explain all its stages.

-IELTS writing essays form Task 2.
 In Task 2, the candidate is given a particular statement or an opinion or a problem, in response to which he is asked to write an essay in at least 250 words.
-The topics of the IELTS writing essays in the Academic module are of general academic interest that will be easily understood by the student.
+The topics of this section in the Academic module are of general academic interest that will be easily understood by the student.
 The student has to present his point of view in response to the given opinion or to form a solution to a given problem while using his analytical thinking skills.
 He is expected to support his opinions with relevant reasons and form a logical argument.
 The structure of the essay is supposed to comply with the standard format of an essay having an introduction, body and a conclusion.

 General Training Module:

 Task 2 is the essay question.
-IELTS writing essays are only slightly different in both sections in the sense that the essay in this module can be slightly more personal.
+This section differs slightly in both versions in the sense that the essay in this module can be slightly more personal.
 Topics will be more on the general side than academic.
 Again, the question will contain an opinion, problem or argument to which you will have to give a response in the form of an essay.
 You will have to state whether you agree or disagree with the given opinion before launching into your essay.
 If the question has given you a problem, you will have to present a solution to it in your answer.
 The argument will require a counter-argument.
 Do justify your opinions with the help of suitable examples.
 You are expected to follow the traditional format of an essay.

 Task 1 aims to see the candidate engages in correspondence with another individual and how well they express their opinions, or their needs and wants.
 Task 2 checks how the candidate responds to general problems or arguments and their ability to analyse and present their opinion or solution.